lddweb/ldd-directory-lite/README.txt

 == Upgrade Notice ==

-= 0.8.70 =
+= 1.0.0 =

-* Added support for admin to enable/disable public submissions.
+* Added rate this plugin link to header of settings page with other links.
+* Added ability to auto-request a review after user has had the plugin activated for one week.
+* Changed placeholder text for address/location fields.
-* Added support for admin to select number of featured listings to display.
+* Added markup for telephone number to link to action (i.e. make phone call).
-* Social links will open in new tab.
-* Allow admin to hide/show default image placeholder.
-* Added support to auto approve listings.
-* Added help page for listing all available plugin options.
-* Fixed plugin's template files.
-* Fixed address format.
-* Fixed grid view layout.
-* Fixed pagination error.
-* Added a new shortcode  [directory_category slug='xxx'] for displaying category specific listings.
-* Fixed approval email template.
-* Added support for adding Google Map API for removing javascript "noapi" notification issue.
-* Updated CMB to CMB2.
-* Minor bug fixes

 == Changelog ==

+= 1.0.0 =

+* Added rate this plugin link to header of settings page with other links.
+* Added ability to auto-request a review after user has had the plugin activated for one week.
+* Changed placeholder text for address/location fields.
+* Added markup for telephone number to link to action (i.e. make phone call).

 = 0.8.70 =